bitcoin-computer/multicoinjs-server/README.md

 Run `yarn install` to install the dependencies.

 # Start
-Run `yar start` to start the server.
+Run `yarn start` to start the server.

 # Start through Docker
 Move to the docker folder and follow the instructions on the README.md file.